hubotio/hubot/docs/deploying/azure.md

     % git commit -m "Add Azure settings for hubot"
     % git push

 Azure offers a marketplace where you can use the default heroku-redis-brain using Redis Cloud provided by Redis Labs.
-Alternatively, to add an Azure storage brain, you will need to create an Azure storage account and account key.
+Alternatively, to add an [Azure blob storage brain](https://github.com/coryallegory/hubot-azure-brain), you will need to create an Azure storage account.
 Then you can do the following in your base hubot directory.

-    % npm install hubot-azure-scripts --save
+    % npm install hubot-azure-brain --save

 Then add the following line in `external-scripts.json` in the list with the other external scripts

-    "hubot-azure-scripts/brain/storage-blob-brain"
+    "hubot-azure-brain"

-Finally, add two more environment variables to your website.
+Finally, add one more environment variables to your website.
 You can do this either via the GUI or the following PowerShell commands.

     % $settings = New-Object Hashtable
-    % $settings["HUBOT_BRAIN_AZURE_STORAGE_ACCOUNT"] = "your Azure storage account"
-    % $settings["HUBOT_BRAIN_AZURE_STORAGE_ACCESS_KEY"] = "your Azure storage account key"
+    % $settings["HUBOT_BRAIN_AZURE_CONNSTRING"] = "your Azure blob storage connection string"
     % Set-AzureWebsite -AppSettings $settings mynewhubot

 Now any scripts that require a brain will function.
 You should look up other scripts or write your own by looking at the [documentation](../scripting.md).
 All of the normal scripts for hubot are compatible with hosting hubot on Azure.